 - building a new home in Ontario over 10 square metres or seasonal structures

 - renovate, repair or build onto a structure

 - change a building’s use

 - and install, alter, extend or repair sewage systems.

-Building on or near water calls for special measures.
-Ensure your realtor is experienced at selling waterfront properties or brief them before signing the listing.
+Regardless of your location, building on or near water calls for special measures.
+Ensure your realtor is experienced at selling waterfront property or brief them before signing the listing.

 - Water and flood zone tables can make it advisable to put a home on stilts or move it away from the waterways.

 - High water tables limit foundation options, like no basement.

 - Storm shutters, protective finishes and sea spray-resistant hardware reduce storm wear and tear.